matplotlib/matplotblog/content/posts/gsod-developing-matplotlib-entry-paths/index.md

 My name is [Jerome Villegas](https://www.linkedin.com/in/jeromefuertevillegas/) and I'm a technical writer based in Seattle.
 I've been in education and education-adjacent fields for several years before transitioning to the industry of technical communication.
 My career has taken me to Taiwan to teach English and work in publishing, then to New York City to work in higher education, and back to Seattle where I worked at a private school.

-Since leaving my job, I've taken to supporting my family while studying technical writing at the University of Washington and supplementing the knowledge with learning programing on the side.
+Since leaving my job, I've taken to supporting my family while studying technical writing at the University of Washington and supplementing the knowledge with learning programming on the side.
 Along with a former classmate, the two of us have worked with the UX writing community in the Pacific Northwest.
 We host interview sessions, moderate sessions at conferences, and generate content analyzing trends and patterns in UX/tech writing.

-In telling people what I've got going on in my life, I currently freelance and am open to projects and positions.
-You can find work I've done at my [personal site](https://jeromefvillegas.wordpress.com) and see what we're up to at [shift J](https://teamshiftj.wordpress.com).
+In telling people what I've got going on in my life, you can find work I've done at my [personal site](https://jeromefvillegas.wordpress.com) and see what we're up to at [shift J](https://teamshiftj.wordpress.com).
 Thanks for reading!